OpenModelica/OpenModelica/README.md

 ## How to contribute to the OpenModelica Compiler

 Contributions are primarily in the form of [pull requests](https://github.com/OpenModelica/OMCompiler/pulls).
-Note that your contributions are assumed to follow the [contributior license agreement](https://openmodelica.org/osmc-pl/osmc-pl-1.2.txt) (which means the [Open Source Modelica Consortium](https://openmodelica.org) holds the copyright).
+Note that your contributions are assumed to follow the [contributor license agreement](https://openmodelica.org/osmc-pl/osmc-pl-1.2.txt) (which means the [Open Source Modelica Consortium](https://openmodelica.org) holds the copyright).

 Commits that are pushed to this repository should pass the [test suite](https://github.com/OpenModelica/OpenModelica-testsuite), and @OpenModelica-Hudson makes sure this is true.
 Developers should push their changes elsewhere and use the [OpenModelica hudson job](https://test.openmodelica.org/hudson/job/OpenModelica_TEST_PULL_REQUEST/build?delay=0sec) to trigger a build+push (it can build from a given URL+branch or a specific pull request, as desired).